 Statewide Recognition for Innovation in Infrastructure

 Floyd County has received a 2026 Georgia County Excellence Award for its Rubber-Modified Asphalt Initiative, an innovative roadway program that transforms recycled tires into durable paving material.
-Floyd County recently completed two roadway projects using rubber modified asphalt that was supplied by Liberty Tire Recycling using recycled tires collected in Georgia.
+Floyd County, Gerogia recently completed two roadway projects using rubber modified asphalt that was supplied by Liberty Tire Recycling using recycled tires collected in Georgia.
 The award is presented jointly by the Association County Commissioners of Georgia (ACCG) and Georgia Trend magazine and honors county programs that improve quality of life through creativity, efficiency, and responsible use of resources.

 “The Georgia County Excellence Awards is an annual program that recognizes the innovative spirit and ingenuity of Georgia’s counties and their leaders,” said ACCG Executive Director Dave Wills.
 “We are grateful to our partners at Georgia Trend for their continued efforts to acknowledge the outstanding work of our local governments.”